dncnmcdougall/ModelReducer/readme.md

 ToDoItemCreator.addProperty('Done', 'boolean');

 // Set the state of this ToDo item to complete.
-// An action does modifies (copies) the state and must return a state object.
+// An action is used to change the state and so must return a state object.
 // Note: that the ToDoItem recieves a ToDoItem state object.
 It does not know
 // about the list.
 ToDoItemCreator.addAction('Complete', function(state) {